 AbsoluteWrite is a large forum for different genres of writers.
 AbsoluteWrite moderator Maryn advises that you “become a regular presence on your genre’s board.
 Ask questions, or answer without being a know-it-all.
 Get reading suggestions.
 Share a few titles you really enjoyed.
 They’ll feel like they know and like you in a matter of weeks.”

-Facebook Notes: A safe and easy place to beta publishing is to publish on social media sites.
+Facebook Notes: A safe and easy way of beta publishing is to publish on social media sites.
 Facebook Notes is nice because, after all, Facebook is already populated with your friends, family, and people who like you.
 Try uploading your book scene-by-scene or chapter-by-chapter, and ask for feedback from your friends.
 You can restrict access to a group of friends and followers or open it up to everybody.

 Social publishing sites: You may already know about the dedicated social publishing website Wattpad, or a social publishing site in your genre, such as FanFiction.net.
 The E.L.
 James 50 Shades of Gray phenom was developed on a fan-fiction website.
 These sites are all about sharing and commenting.